AndrewEllis93/Print-Tuning-Guide/README.md

 The Klipper guide recommends limiting acceleration to 500 and square corner velocity (SCV) to 1, among other things.

 The intent behind these changes is to exaggerate the effects of pressure advance as much as possible.
-I find that this actually throws off the results a small amount.
 In my opinion, it is best to run the calibration in close to normal printing conditions.

+This can make it slightly harder to tell the difference, but I find it more accurate.

+Remember: *There is no such thing as perfect pressure advance*.
+Either accelerations or decelerations will always be slightly imperfect.
 ## Initial Calibration
 This is based off of the [Klipper Pressure Advance guide](https://www.klipper3d.org/Pressure_Advance.html#tuning-pressure-advance), but with some modifications.

-**1)** Download and slice the [pressure advance tower](https://www.klipper3d.org/prints/square_tower.stl) with *your normal print setting (accelerations and speeds included)*. \
+**1)** Download and slice the [pressure advance tower](https://www.klipper3d.org/prints/square_tower.stl) with *your normal print setting (accelerations included)*. \
 The only modifications you should make are these:

+- **120mm/s perimeter speed**
 - **1 perimeter**
 - **0% infill**
 - **0 top layers**
-- **0 second minimum layer time / layer time goal**
+- **0 second "minimum layer time" / "layer time goal"**
 - **High fan speed**

 **2)** Initiate the print.